victoriamcn/SVG-Logo-Maker/README.md

 ## Questions

-If you have any questions or concerns, you may reach me at vmcnorrill@gmail.com.
+If you have any questions or concerns, you may reach me at ***vmcnorrill@gmail.com***.

-To view my other projects, you can visit my Git Hub profile: [victoriamcn](https://github.com/victoriamcn)
+To view my other projects, you may visit my Git Hub profile: [victoriamcn](https://github.com/victoriamcn).

 ## License

-This project is licensed under MIT.
+***This project is licensed under MIT.*** [Click](https://pitt.libguides.com/openlicensing/MIT#:~:text=Users%20of%20software%20using%20an,and%20the%20X%20Windows%20System.) here to view the license documentation or go to the [license file](https://github.com/victoriamcn/SVG-Logo-Maker/blob/main/LICENSE) in this repository.

 ## Credits